Exeter-Diabetes/CPRD-Katie-DePICtion-Scripts/Initial data quality exploration/README.md

 &nbsp;

-#### Rule 1: For those with no diabetes type codes, clinicians need to investigate what type of diabetes the patient has been diagnosed with.
-How many people this flags will depend on the codelist used to identify those with diabetes.
+#### Rule 1: For those with no diabetes type-specific codes, clinicians need to investigate what type of diabetes (if any) the patient has been diagnosed with.
+The number of people with this issue depends on the codelist used to identify those with diabetes; it seems likely that some codes which appear to be diabetes-specific are also used in those without diabetes.

 &nbsp;